Canada–Mozambique relations

-Canada–Mozambique relations are the interactions between the countries of Canada and Mozambique.
-These relations began in 1975 after Mozambique became an independent country.
+Diplomatic relations between Canada and Mozambique began in 1975 after Mozambique became an independent country.
 Since gaining independence, Canada and Mozambique have engaged in peaceful diplomatic relations.

 Canada has a high commission in Maputo, Mozambican representation in Canada is through the High Commission of Mozambique to Canada, located in Washington D.C.

 Economic trade

 Trade between Canada and Mozambique is limited, however in future years is growing.
 The total amount of two-way trade between the two nations in 2008 was $13.3 million.
 Canada primarily exports wheat and clothing and textiles while 75% Mozambican exports to Canada is tobacco.
 In recent years, Canadian mining companies have invested in Mozambique and may continue to expand in the coming years.

 Peacekeeping

 Canada has participated in peacekeeping missions from 1992 to 1994 as part of the United Nations (U.N.) operation ONUMOZ after Mozambique's 15-year civil war.
 Canada and 39 other countries from around the world contributed 6,625 military personnel in operation ONUMOZ.
 Canada and the United Nations monitored Mozambique to implement the General Peace Agreement signed between the Republic of Mozambique and the Resistência Nacional Moçambicana, which included protecting transportation routes, ensuring the ceasefire and monitoring the electoral process.